 Alternative Dispute Resolution (ADR) Statement – A written statement to the court that you will try to resolve the issues in the divorce between you and your spouse before asking the Judge to make a decision.
-This document was previously required to be attached to the divorce petition.

 Alternate payee – A spouse, former spouse, child, or other dependent of a member or retiree who is recognized by a domestic relations order as having a right to receive all or a portion of the benefits payable by a retirement system with respect to such member or retiree.

 Amicus Attorney – An Attorney appointed by the court to represent the best interest of the child.

 Arrearage – Money that was court ordered to be paid and is overdue and unpaid.

 Attorney Ad Litem – An Attorney appointed by the court to represent the wishes of the child as he would for an adult client.
 The rules of confidentiality and undivided loyalty apply.